zacharimayer/ruby-gems/README.md

 # ruby-gems
 Ruby Gems for Metasploit

-1. Downloand the repository and navigate to the folder
+1. Download the repository and navigate to the folder
 ```git clone https://github.com/zacharimayer/ruby-gems```

 ```cd ruby-gems```